With the 2025/26 Premier League season now upon us, there are plenty of forwards in contention for the Golden Boot award.

 Heading into last season, Erling Haaland was the clear favourite to win the Golden Boot in the Premier League for the third time in a row, a feat only achieved once before by Alan Shearer.

-While there's little doubt that Haaland will once again be in contention for the Golden Boot, it is a bit worrying to see the Norwegian's Premier League goal totals drop season after season—36, 27, 22.
+While there is little doubt that Haaland will once again be in contention for the Golden Boot, it is a bit worrying to see the Norwegian's Premier League goal totals drop season after season – 36, 27, 22.

-However, the bookies seem less worried since they have Haaland as the main favourite to win the award at 11/10 odds.
-It's difficult to argue with his status as the favourite, considering City have signed players this summer that have the creativity to provide him with even more goalscoring opportunities.
+However, the bookies seem less worried since they have Haaland as the main favourite to win the award at 10/11 odds.
+It is difficult to argue with his status as the favourite, considering City have signed players this summer that have the creativity to provide him with even more goalscoring opportunities.

 Joao Pedro

-The odds on Pedro winning the PL Golden Boot range 16/1 to 25/1, depending on the bookie, and he's certainly one of the most interesting options at such high odds.
+The odds on Pedro winning the Premier League Golden Boot range 16/1 to 28/1, depending on the bookie, and he is certainly one of the most interesting options at such high odds.
+The Brazilian striker did not manage to score on his Premier League debut for Chelsea though, as they were held to a 0-0 draw at home to Crystal Palace.

 Other potential candidates